v-cakoll/docs.it-it/docs/visual-basic/misc/internal-error.md

 ms.locfileid: "74329499"
 ---
 # <a name="internal-error-visual-basic"></a>Errore interno (Visual Basic)
-An internal malfunction has occurred in Visual Basic.
+Si è verificato un malfunzionamento interno in Visual Basic.

 ## <a name="to-correct-this-error"></a>Per correggere l'errore